Ten Reasons Why ESG is Bad News for Investors.

 If you think that ESG is truly important, then making your investment decision based upon a company’s stated objectives could bite you from two sets of teeth; poor returns and poor compliance.

-If you truly think that climate change is an issue and that reducing our collective carbon footprint is vital to not forcing the man to move to Mars in the next few decades, then do you really believe that the best way to effect change and cause action is how you buy and sell stocks in what can be called an investment after-market (remember that the vast majority of sticks being traded in the open market are traded between two entities-the company itself isn’t actually getting any money)?
+If you truly think that climate change is an issue and that reducing our collective carbon footprint is vital to not forcing man to move to Mars in the next few decades, then do you really believe that the best way to affect change and cause action is how you buy and sell stocks in what can be called an investment aftermarket (remember that the vast majority of stocks being traded in the open market are traded between two entities-the company itself isn’t actually getting any money)?

 This goes back to our surrender of language.
 We hear these kinds of terms from corporate titans and just take them at their face value because the words sound good.
 But you have to ask them and yourself, what do your words mean?